 The Nice Carnival ends with the burning of the King of Carnival puppet and a spectacular fireworks show.

-The Carnival in Nice is worth seeing with your own eyes, however, it must be remembered that this is a ticketed event.
+The Carnival is worth seeing with your own eyes, however, it must be remembered that this is a ticketed event.
 Standing places during the parades cost 10 euros, while seats are 25 euros.
 You can also buy tickets for several events, which will be cheaper.
 Of course, children also have discounts.
 People dressed in colorful costumes can enter the event area for free.
 Unfortunately, the event area is well separated, so you can not see anything outside the area.

 The event lasts approximately 15 days.
 Additional information can be found at nicecarnaval.com (also in English).